 4. Get the right suppliers: The suppliers you use should share the same ethical standards as you and, in that way, become an extension of your company’s image and reputation.
 Ensure you’re doing business with the right suppliers who align with you ethically, meet your price requirements, boast the right experience, have the capacity to meet your orders, and are financially stable.

-How Basware helps you improve supply chain visibility
+How Basware helps you improve global supply chain visibility

 Through Basware Procure-to-Pay (P2P), buyers can handle master data for complex, multi-ERP scenarios and create a singular supplier data management process.
 Using Basware Vendor Manager, buyers can move the supplier information management responsibility to suppliers and use an external data service provider to improve supplier master data.
 Buyers can invite suppliers to join the Basware Network and further enrich supplier information against Dun & Bradstreet information through the Basware Procure-to-Pay platform.
 Powered with this information, your organisation can enable an “always-on” risk management approach, automate risk management, and enable a systematic approach to supplier monitoring.